 - Adherence is a critical issue to address in patients who are prescribed metformin.

-- Sulfonylureas are still recommended as the standard initial option for addition to metformin.
+- Sulfonylureas are still recommended as a standard initial option for addition to metformin.

 - Treatment algorithms reflect the complexity of treatment decisions but offer consistent guidance on a stepped/progressive approach to blood glucose control.